opentypejs/opentype.js/CONTRIBUTING.md

 # Contributing

+## Workflow

+The source of opentype.js is divided into modules, located in the `src` directory.
+They are compiled into one file using [browserify](http://browserify.org/).

+My workflow, on a new machine:

+1. Clone the repository:

+    git clone git://github.com/nodebox/opentype.js.git

+2. Install the development dependencies (browserify, watchify uglify-js):

+    cd opentype.js
+    npm install

+3. Start the development server.
+This watches file changes and compiles and serves the page at http://localhost:8080/

+    npm start

 ## How to Submit a Pull Request

 1. Click the "Fork" button to create your personal fork of the opentype.js repository.